vanderkorn/vulgar/README.md

 # Contributing

 Contibutors are welcome.
 If you are interested in collaborating with us or contributing to this project, please join our chat on [Slack](http://www.davidniciforovic.com/wp-login.php?action=slack-invitation).
-You can also view our `Trello` board which is where the roadmap and task backlog live here <https://trello.com/b/Kk4qnt2T/vulgar>
+You can also view our `Trello` board which is where the roadmap and task backlog live <https://trello.com/b/Kk4qnt2T/vulgar>

+## Read and Contribute to the Wiki

+Make sure you read the [Wiki](https://github.com/AngularClass/angular2-webpack-starter/wiki).

 # TypeScript